Finnoy Travel - Reviews, Stories and Tips

 For safety and to avoid hefty fines while on a road trip in Spain, follow the maximum speed limits.

 Within city boundaries, the speed limit is 50 km/h on urban roads with two lanes per direction and 30 km/h on urban roads with one lane per direction.
-The speed limit ranges from 70-100 km/h outside city boundaries.
-On highways, the speed limit ranges from 90-120 km/h.
+The speed limit ranges from 70 to 100 km/h outside city boundaries.
+On highways, the speed limit ranges from 90 to 120 km/h.

 Always follow speed limit signs to know the active speed limit.